Culmination Of 18 Months Of Van Life In Mexico

 Standard RV & Campsites

 Yes, regular campsites that you might be familiar with in the US and Canada are available in Mexico as well.
-All throughout Mexico you can also find RV parks with full hooks, which includes electric, water, and dump.
+All throughout Mexico, you can also find RV parks with full hooks, which include electricity, water, and a dump.

 Use the iOverlander app to locate these campsites and RV parks.